ansachs/CommuterApp/README.md

 2) run `exp ios` in top directory, different terminal window

 notes:
-app functions on ios in simulator and on device; however, android does not work well do issues with the Expo API and obtaining device contacts.
+app functions on ios in simulator and on device; however, android does not work well do to issues with the Expo API and obtaining device contacts.